 cybersecurity

 What does it do?

-As our society becomes more and more depend on computers and technology, the importance and need for cybersecurity as grown exponentially.
-Cybersecurity is such an important piece of technology because a range of different organizations including government agencies, banks, small and large companies and medical facilities all store an incredible amount of information with a significant portion of that information being extremely sensitive, as well as lots of specialty software and hardware that may not be available anywhere else in the world, This makes them a target for hackers and cyber criminals.
+Recently, my Mum’s bank account was hacked.
+The company she shopped with did not have the right cybersecurity measures to keep her information safe and secure.
+My mum’s example illustrates how cybersecurity in a business – or more poignantly the lack of – can have a profound effect on the average person.

-The absolute goals of cybersecurity are to prevent or limit the risk of a possible cyberattack, protect sensitive information, protect the availability of sensitive and important information to be accessed by authorized people, as well as protect other related important pieces of IT.
-It works by implementing a number of different techniques to ensure these assets are protected.
-Without any form of cybersecurity, organizations and businesses will be left wide open for potential cyber threats and cybercrime.
-In many countries, it is illegal for a large company or business to have absolutely no cybersecurity measures due to the large amounts of sensitive information they hold.
+As our society becomes more and more dependent on computers and technology, the importance and need for cybersecurity has grown exponentially.
+Cybersecurity is such an essential piece of technology as a range of organisations including government, banks, medical facilities and companies (small and large) store an incredible amount of information.
+A significant portion of that information is extremely sensitive.
+Our society also has lots of specialty software and hardware that may not be available anywhere else in the world.
+Our dependent on computers and our advanced technology makes us a target for hackers and cyber criminals.

-One of the major new technologies being developed for cybersecurity is the use of Artificial intelligence (Cognitive computing).
-An advanced type of Artificial intelligence called cognitive computing is already being implemented by many cybersecurity firms around the world today.
-Cognitive computing uses many different types of AI technologies such as machine-learning algorithms and deep learning networks, this allows the AI to analyze and learn from each threat it detects.
-This type AI is such an important part of modern-day Cybersecurity because it allows for a better understanding of more advanced threats and it also allows for a much quicker and decisive response to these threats.
+The absolute goal of cybersecurity is to prevent or limit the risk of a possible cyberattack.
+Cybersecurity must protect sensitive information from being accessed by unauthorised people, as well as protect other related vital pieces of IT.
+Without any form of cybersecurity, organisations and businesses will be left wide open for potential cyber-threats and cybercrime.
+In many countries, it is illegal for a large company to have no cybersecurity measures due to the large amounts of sensitive information they hold.

-The use of AI (cognitive computing) in cybersecurity allows for people working In the field to be much more efficient at their jobs, For example, experts may use AI to detect and gain information about each threat, the expert can then use the information gathered by the AI to respond quickly and more appropriately to threats, The AI acts like an advisor of sorts to the analyst, effectively making to whole process quicker.
+One of the major new technologies developed for cybersecurity is the use of Artificial Intelligence (AI).
+Cognitive computing, an advanced type of AI, is already being implemented worldwide by many cybersecurity firms.
+Cognitive computing uses many different types of AI technologies, such as machine-learning algorithms and deep learning networks, to analyse and learn from each threat it detects.
+This type of AI is an essential part of modern-day cybersecurity because it allows a better understanding of advanced threats and also enables a quicker and more decisive response to them.

-What is likely to be done soon?
+The use of AI in cybersecurity allows IT professionals in the field to be more efficient.
+For example, experts may use AI to detect and gain information about each threat.
+The expert can then use the information to respond quickly and more appropriately to the threat.
+The AI acts like an advisor, of sorts, to the expert, effectively making the whole process quicker.

-As AI grows technology grows at an extraordinary rate, AI in cybersecurity is only going to become more prominent.
-In a survey conducted by the Capgemini research institute 69% of organizations think AI is necessary to respond to cyber-attacks and three out of five firms surveyed say that using AI improves the accuracy and efficiency of cyber analysts.
-This is a good indication that over the next few years, cybersecurity firms will be implementing some form of AI.
+Technology grows at an extraordinary rate.
+Likewise, AI in cybersecurity is only going to become more prominent.
+In a survey conducted by the Capgemini Research Institute, 69% of organisations think AI is necessary to respond to cyber-attacks.
+And, three out of five firms said that using AI improves the accuracy and efficiency of cyber-analysts.
+This research supports the proposition that over the next few years, cybersecurity firms will continue implementing new forms of AI.

 What can be done now?

-Right now, there are many different ways to implement cybersecurity measures inside of a businesses or organization, these include; building firewalls and encryptions to protect against potentially breaches in security, eliminating variabilities in a network through the means of ethical hacking, monitoring for attacks, intrusions and many more. businesses or organization may also hire cybersecurity experts and security analyst to help protect their assets against threats in a number of ways.
-These include creating tools and products used to deliver security services, respond to security incidents and develop cybersecurity programs cybersecurity experts are a vital part of the industry and any big organizations or company who are looking to protect themselves from a potential cyber threat or cybercrime should definitely consider hiring multiple.
+Right now, there are many different ways to implement cybersecurity measures inside an organisation.
+These include; installing firewalls and implementation more encryption within the network.
+Businesses may hire cybersecurity experts and security analyst to help protect their assets against threats.
+Experts may seek and eliminate variabilities through such things as ethical hacking, or installing tools to monitor for intrusions, or indeed respond to security incidents.
+Cybersecurity experts are a vital part of the industry and any organisations, big or small, who are looking to protect themselves from cybercrime, should consider enlisting their aid.